jamiewilson/ore/README.md

 # Ore
 #### A small [Metalsmith](http://metalsmith.io) workflow for quickly throwing together little web things.

 It uses [Browsersync](http://browsersync.io) to autoreload on file changes, synchronize scrolls and clicks between browsers, and provide a [public URL](http://localtunnel.me) for easy cross-device development.
-It compiles, [autoprefixes](https://github.com/postcss/autoprefixer), minifies, and sourcemaps [SCSS](http://sass-lang.com/) and concatenates and uglifies JS.
-It has some default layouts and partials written in [Handlebars](http://handlebarsjs.com) and some blog posts written in [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
+It compiles, [autoprefixes](https://github.com/postcss/autoprefixer), and minifies [SCSS](http://sass-lang.com/).
+Concatenates and uglifies JS.
+It has a default layout and page using [Handlebars](http://handlebarsjs.com).
 Easily deploy your project with a custom domain for free using [Surge](https://surge.sh).

 ## Installation